 A nocebo effect occurs when the recipient of an inert substance reports a negative effect or a worsening of symptoms, with the outcome resulting not from the substance itself, but from negative expectations about the treatment.

 Nocebo, A negative placebo effect as, for example, when patients taking medications experiences adverse side effects unrelated to the specific pharmacological action of the drug.

 During their medical study, every student learns, that the mind can affect the body.
 They learn that some people get better when they believe (falsely) they are getting medicine.

 In the words of Bruce H Lipton, “The placebo effect should be a major topic of study in medical school.
 I believe that medical education should train doctors to recognize the power of our internal resources.
 Doctors should not dismiss the power of the mind as something inferior to the power of chemicals and the scalpel”.

-Placebo effect not only work in general treatment but also in surgery.
-Below case study is illustrated in book titled “The Biology of Belief”, written by Bruce H Lipton.
+The placebo effect not only works in general treatment but also in surgery.
+Below case study is illustrated in the book titled “The Biology of Belief”, written by Bruce H Lipton.

 Knee Surgery Case Study